 - First, preheat your oven to 400 degrees Fahrenheit.

-- Next, line a baking sheet with aluminum foil and place your turkey sausage patties on it.
+- Next, line a baking sheet with aluminum foil, add a little oil and place your turkey sausage patties on it.

 - Once your oven hits a temperature of 400 degrees, place your turkey sausages in the oven.